bdague324/Training-model/README.md

 # Framework

-We  need to create 3 AWS instances "Deep Learning Base AMI (Ubuntu 16.04) Version 21.0 - ami-045565871c0771faf" into one VPC
+The architecture is splited into 3 instances.
+So we need to create 3 AWS instances "Deep Learning Base AMI (Ubuntu 16.04) Version 21.0 - ami-045565871c0771faf" into one VPC
-1. public instances - Ubuntu
+1. public instances - Ubuntu (instance for training the model)
-1. public instances - Ubuntu
+1. public instances - Ubuntu (Front end)
-1. public instances - Ubuntu
+1. public instances - Ubuntu (Back end).

+The **front end** interacts with the user, gathers all it needs and send it to the back end.
+The **back end** computes and send back information to the front end to be displayed to the end user.

 ## First instance